iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 descriptionLong: >
   We can use TPI to quickly and cheaply provision cloud instances.
 This guide will explore how to use TPI to launch a Jupyter server on an Amazon Web Services EC2 instance at the lowest possible cost.
-With minor modifications, you can also launch instances on Google Cloud Platform, Microsoft Azure, or Kubernetes.
+This bring-your-own-cloud approach can launch instances on Google Cloud, Microsoft Azure, or Kubernetes with minor modifications.
 picture: 2022-06-01/tpi-jupyter-cover.jpeg
 author: rob_dewit
 # commentsUrl: TODO